 J.D.-M.A.
 Program in History

-In order to encourage the study of legal history and to attract able students into the field, the School of Law and the Corcoran Department of History offer a dual-degree program leading to the degrees of J.D. and M.A. in history.
+In order to encourage the study of legal history and to attract able students into the field, the School of Law and the Corcoran Department of History offer a combination-degree program leading to the degrees of J.D. and M.A. in history.

 FAQs About the Program